tamnguyenbbt/Okapi/README.md

 * To set the order, use ITestObject method **SetShortestDomDistanceDepth(int order)**

-* Example: look at the below html snippet
+* Example: look at the below simple html snippet
 ````
 	<div>
 		<span>Status</span>